Let’s have a look at my bag together, and while we’re at it, I will share with you some tips I’ve gathered in the past years as a Service Designer.

 Pro-tip: Throughout all the workshops I’ve facilitated, many different markers have ended up in my bag.
 But one thing to avoid at all costs : permanent markers.
 People will use them to write on the whiteboard.
 And unless you want to spend hours cleaning them with white-spirit, you do not want that to happen.

 I like using them to gather opinions of a group, and identifying trends.
-There is nothing more satisfying than to make what seems a complex problem simple, just by making a group translate their thoughts and visualising them on a wall.
+There is nothing more satisfying than to make what seems a complex problem simple.
+Just by making a group translate their thoughts and visualizing them on a wall.

 Pro-tip: Never forget to formalise the output of all the post-its you collected before taking them down.
-You want to be prepared if you have a client who has fun stealing post-its from you when everyone has left the office.
+You want to be prepared when a client has fun stealing post-its from you when everyone has left the office.
 True story.

 In my humble opinion, the most fun part of a workshop is to start sketching.
-That’s when the magic happens: ideas come to life, and you start visualising the direction you want to go to with your audience.
+That’s when the magic happens.
+Ideas come to life and you start visualizing the direction you want to go to with your audience.